On Dirichlet, Poncelet and Abel problems: Criterions of uniqueness breakdown for the Dirichlet problem and Ritt's problem

-Consider the complex setting \re{ComlSet} of homogeneous Dirichlet problem.
-Now the sufficient condition of the uniqueness of the Dirichlet problem from proposition \ref{uniqueCom} requires the transitivity of $T$ that implies that for each integers $n$ and $m$ we have $2 n \ve \ne m T$.
+Consider the complex setting \re{ComlSet} of the homogeneous Dirichlet problem.
+Now the sufficient condition of the uniqueness of the Dirichlet problem from proposition \ref{uniqueCom} requires the transitivity of $T$ that implies that for any integers $n$ and $m$, we have $2 n \ve \ne m T$.